 Five things to do while waiting for an autism evaluation

-2. Gather your child’s information.
-I recommend filling a folder with your child’s medical records and any previous developmental or behavioral evaluations your child has received.
-You might also want to bring your own notes on your child’s behavior, as you observe it in different places and with different people.
+Build a folder with your child’s medical records and any previous developmental or behavioral evaluations they have received.
+Include your own notes on your child’s behavior, as you observe it in different places and with different people.
 It can also help to jot down some thoughts on what you consider to be your child’s strengths and weaknesses.
 Bring this folder of records and notes with you to the evaluation.

 Some evaluations are done by a team of specialists, others by a single provider.
 In general, a developmental pediatrician or psychologist is the best qualified to make a diagnosis.
 However with training, other medical providers can competently conduct the evaluation.
 It should involve direct interaction between the provider and your child.

 You should have a chance to meet with your child’s evaluation team to discuss the assessment and diagnosis.
 You should also receive their written report.
 In all, the evaluation will take at least several hours and more than one appointment to complete.
-(Also see the “Diagnosis” page of the Autism Speaks website.)

 Whether or not your child is diagnosed with autism, the evaluation may reveal developmental delays that would benefit from intervention services such speech, occupational and physical therapy.
 Your school district or state early intervention program provides such services free of charge to children who need them.
 However, your child must be evaluated for them separately.
 So don’t wait for the autism diagnosis to request such an evaluation.
 Call now.
-(For local contact information, see the Autism Speaks Resource Guide.)
-Also see Autism Speaks Individualized Education Program (IEP) Guide to see how that process works should your child qualify for special education services.
+You should also check out the Autism Speaks Individualized Education Program (IEP) Guide to see how that process works should your child qualify for special education services.